 Online tests: Find a quiet space for your test.
 Pick a comfortable spot with minimal distractions.
 Make sure you let people you are living with know that you are writing a test.

 In-person exams: Make sure you know the building and the room of your exam.
-The exam timetable uses two-letter codes to indicate the building your exam will be held in followed by the room name or number.
+The exam schedule uses two-letter codes to indicate the building your exam will be held in followed by the room name or number.
 Use the examination locations list to familiarize yourself with the locations.

 Don’t forget your TCard for final exams